daniel-akinyemi/daniel-akinyemi/README.md

  **I am open to**:

 - Collobration work,
-- Web application projects(development or research),
+- Web application projects(development or research) and
-- research internships and
 - available to become reviewer or PC member for software development journals or conferences.

 <!-- ## Skills: